TonnyL/Awesome_APIs/Global.md

 + [Strava](https://strava.github.io/api/) - The Strava V3 API is a publicly available interface allowing developers access to the rich Strava dataset.
 + [Withings](http://www.withings.com/us/en/developers) - The Withings API allows developers to create applications that take advantage of the Withings devices and the data they record.

+#### Games
++ [Battle.net](https://dev.battle.net/) - Battle.net is an online video game Web site that features a collection of games developed by Blizzard Entertainment.
+The available Battle.net APIs include D3, WoW, SC2, Community APIs, and Game Data APIs.
++ [Clash of Clans](https://developer.clashofclans.com/#/) - The Clash of Clans API provides near real­time access to game related data.
++ [EVE Online](https://developers.eveonline.com/) - EVE Online is one of the most popular science fiction massively multiplayer online role-playing games (MMORPG).
+The EVE Online CREST and XML APIs provide programmatic access to characters, industries, markets, solar system, alliances and corporations, and other game data.
++ [Facebook Games Services](https://developers.facebook.com/docs/games) - The Facebook Games Developer Center features a variety of services for game developers including (but not limited to) Achievements API, Scores API, App Notifications, Requests, Feed Gaming, and Facebook SDK for Unity.
+There is a lot of information available at the Facebook Games Developer Center such as games overview, API migration guide, tutorials, production and checklists, game monetization, and more.
++ [Google Play Games Services](https://developers.google.com/games/) - The Google Developers Games site provides a variety of APIs, SDKs, and services including (but not limited to) game publishing API, Unity Plugin, Play Games Services (achievements, leaderboards, player stats, etc.), and Google AdMob.
++ [Riot Games](https://developer.riotgames.com/) - Access to recent games, ranked statistics, runes, masteries, and much more at your fingertips.
++ [Steam Web APIs](https://steamcommunity.com/dev) - The Steam Web APIs allow developers to query Steam for information that they can present on their own sites.At the moment the only APIs we offer provide item data for Team Fortress 2, but this list will grow over time.

 #### Language-learning
 + [Google Translate](https://cloud.google.com/translate/docs/) - Dynamically translate between thousands of available language pairs.
 + [Microsoft Translator](https://www.microsoft.com/en-us/translator/translatorapi.aspx) -  A cloud-based machine translation service supporting multiple languages that reach more than 95% of world's gross domestic product (GDP).